 SOLO SHOWS & RECORDINGS

 In addition to performing with The Zealots, front-man George Terry, AKA George Trouble frequently plays solo shows that present his work in an alternative, intimate and captivating format.
-His first solo album Plow will be released in 2018.
+His first solo album Plow was released in 2019.
 George is also a painter.
 See his work on the covers of all the records and here.

 George Terry has been playing in rock bands since the 1980s, but he has never felt more committed to music than he does now.